• Skip to primary navigation

 Jump to Recipe Print Recipe

-An aerial view of apple slaw in a black bowl with a pink napkin on the side.
+Apple slaw in a black bowl with dill sprigs and a pink napkin on the side

 This Apple Slaw recipe came to mind when I had to use up some cabbage that was in the fridge, simple, fast, yet so delicious.
 Crunchy cabbage, tart apples and a creamy dressing perfumed by the dill.
 An easy salad to make ahead and serve when you are ready.